 On the other hand, rationalism (belief that reason alone is the way to truth) is not enough to reach truth.
 Reason cannot autonomously judge revelation.
 It is too finite, too fickle, because philosophy cannot come to universal truth.
 Recent secular thinking acknowledges the failure of philosophy.
 Its attempt to sit in judgment on the Word of God has failed.
 This presumes that the self (solipsism) is ultimate and always ends in a fragmented view of truth.
 This presumption sets up bias against another alternative.
 The bottom line is that this is a spiritual issue, not a factual issue.
 There is another reality beyond self—faith in the Word of God.
 This faith gives a universal view of reality deduced by God for man.

 There is a difference between credulity and credibility.
 Faith is not gullible or naïve.
-Truth faith involves critical analysis; it is not uncritical of any idea that comes down the pike.
+True faith involves critical analysis; it is not uncritical of any idea that comes down the pike.
 Neither is it susceptible to any thesis that comes out of the blue.
 It is not trust without objectivity.
 The mumbo-jumbo of blind trust is not biblical faith.
 Acceptance of any propaganda and the attempt to justify it at the expense of reason is credulity.
 Abraham indeed saw the reality of his sexual capacity.
 Doubt would have looked at his body as dead sexually without any other alternative.

 Strong faith, not a weak faith, rests on the facts and promises of the Bible.
 Abraham believed God in spite of the circumstance that he was unable to impregnate his wife, for God had given him a promise.
 The situation appeared hopeless.